Contract number

 Poklar Ulrih NatašaThe food industry is confronted with new challenges, such as the demand for functional foods with health-promoting effects.
 Phenolic compounds are a group of plant secondary metabolites with many in vitro effects towards prevention of various diseases.
 Recent research is oriented towards their stability during food processing, storage and bioavailability.

-The ‘Biochemical and biophysical characterization of natural compounds' (P4-0121) research programme was implemented in the Department of Food Science at the Biotechnical Faculty in 1999.
+The ‘Biochemical and biophysical characterization of natural compounds' (External link to P4-0121 Open in new window) research programme was implemented in the Department of Food Science at the Biotechnical Faculty in 1999.
 The programme team is currently headed by Prof. Dr. Nataša Poklar Ulrih and it brings together 17 researchers from the Chair of Biochemistry and Food Chemistry.

 Research programme focuses on areas such as: identification of bioactive components from food waste; in vitro models of digestion simulation of bioactive food compounds; and development of technologies to increase stability, bioavailability and activity of health-promoting compounds.

 In the processing of plant raw materials, by-products are generated, so their use will contribute to sustainability.
-Therefore we are exploiting olive leaves (Cifá et al., 2018), hop cones and their pellets and extracts (Abram et al., 2018, Ocvirk et al., 2017, Abram et al., 2015), pomegranate peel (Miklavčič Višnjevec et al., 2017), and alien invasive knotweed (Pogačnik et al., 2016) to obtain bioactives that have important roles in maintenance of human health and wellness.
+Therefore we are exploiting olive leaves (External link to Cifá et al., 2018 Open in new window), hop cones and their pellets and extracts (External link to Abram et al., 2018 Open in new window, Ocvirk et al., 2017, External link to Abram et al., 2015 Open in new window), pomegranate peel External link to (Miklavčič Višnjevec et al., 2017 Open in new window), and alien invasive knotweed (External link to Pogačnik et al., 2016 Open in new window) to obtain bioactives that have important roles in maintenance of human health and wellness.
 Encapsulation of such bioactive compounds into different carrier materials will protect them and enhance their application to food matrices.
-In the past 3 years we published several articles on the encapsulation of pantothenic acid (Ota et al., 2018), propolis (Busch et al., 2017), epigallocatechin gallate (Istenič et al., 2016) and resveratrol (Balanč et al., 2015) into liposomes, which are biocompatible and biodegradable delivery systems.
+In the past 3 years we published several articles on the encapsulation of pantothenic acid (External link to Ota et al., 2018 Open in new window), propolis (External link to Busch et al., 2017 Open in new window), epigallocatechin gallate (Istenič et al., 2016) and resveratrol (External link to Balanč et al., 2015 Open in new window) into liposomes, which are biocompatible and biodegradable delivery systems.

 Bioavailability of bioactive compounds is studied with in vitro models of the gastrointestinal tract.
 Reducing the amount of fats and adding natural compounds are just some of the trends in the food industry.
-Recently we published article on the influence of organogels with the corresponding structural and physical properties (Vallopi et al., 2018) as a possible solution to reduce saturated and trans fats in foods.
+Recently we published article on the influence of organogels with the corresponding structural and physical properties (External link to Vallopi et al., 2018 Open in new window) as a possible solution to reduce saturated and trans fats in foods.

-Among the notable achievements in the past years there are also articles on advanced analytical techniques to probe food component interactions (Zhang et al., 2018, Poklar Ulrih, 2017, Poklar Ulrih et al., 2015), oxidative stability (Abramovič et al., 2017, Leiva et al., 2016), and viscosity and texture properties (Poklar Ulrih et al., 2017), which will help to prepare more appealing food products.
+Among the notable achievements in the past years there are also articles on advanced analytical techniques to probe food component interactions (External link to Zhang et al., 2018 Open in new window, External link to Poklar Ulrih, 2017 Open in new window, External link to Poklar Ulrih et al., 2015 Open in new window), oxidative stability (External link to Abramovič et al., 2017 Open in new window, Leiva et al., 2016), and viscosity and texture properties (External link to Poklar Ulrih et al., 2017 Open in new window), which will help to prepare more appealing food products.

 In our research programme we are also investigating hyperthermophilic archaea.
-Pernisine is a thermostable protease from A. pernix that can be overexpressed by E. coli and S. rimosus, and it is active at pH from 5-10 and temperatures of 70-100 °C (Šnajder et al., 2015).
+Pernisine is a thermostable protease from A. pernix that can be overexpressed by E. coli and S. rimosus, and it is active at pH from 5-10 and temperatures of 70-100 °C (External link to Šnajder et al., 2015 Open in new window).
 Patented knowledge will allow us to develop new applications for protein hydrolysates, and for degradation of protein aggregates (Šnajder et al., 2014).